CleverBoy4444/123/README.md

 Note: As of 4/23/2017 there appears to be a dispute between the owner of the Remarkable github repository and contributors to the project.
 The version of Remarkable provide with this project is contained in the project so that any future issues regarding the current dispute will not affect the function of the current software.
 If better options come available, those may be pursued in future releases.

+## Know Issues

+Will multiple users/collaborators in a project, sometimes things get left open or different people show up, do stuff then leave.
+If you run the forum and see a message like:

+    ECONN: REFUSED TO CONNECT

+Just run this command in the console to restart the mysql server:

+    sudo service mysql restart

+For more specific issues, see https://github.com/EricBalingit/c9-forum-and-chat/issues

 ## Installation

 If you are creating a new workspace as a clone of this project, go to your home page and under "Clone from Git or Mercurial URL (optional)" past the link to this repository ( https://github.com/EricBalingit/c9-forum-and-chat ).
 Configure the other settings as needed and click "Create Workspace".